John Wrote About the Word of God. Mary Believed the Word of God. What do YOU Think About It?

 For the Kindle Edition, go here: https://www.amazon.com/Beggars-Bread-Bo-Jackson-ebook/dp/B01K5Z0NLA/ref=sr_1_2?ie=UTF8&qid=1473336800&sr=8-2&keywords=Beggar%27s+Bread

-The Word Became Man: It Changes EVERYTHING
+The Word Became Flesh: The Statement That Changes EVERYTHING

 Son of God, but then THIS